ladyarachne/ladyarachne/README.md

 ## about me:

-i like to tinker, experiment, and build tools inspired by real-life problems. the most innovative projects are inspired by day-to-day experiences.
+i like to tinker, experiment, and build tools inspired by real-life problems. to me, the most innovative projects are inspired by day-to-day experiences.

 ---